AnnaJinK/PivotIno/README.md

         for arduino in serial.tools.list_ports.comports():
             if arduino.vid == 9025 and arduino.pid == 67: # Arduino Uno vid & pid
             # This program uses the vid & pid of Adunino Uno.
-            # For this reason, you need to modify your code to match your device.
+            # For this reason, you need to modify this code to match your device.
 ```